mintdev128/MPdroid/README.md

 ## Main
   To use toolbox just write the command you want to use, so simple.
   It can perform basic functions such as :
-* date, pwd, cd, clear and ls.
-  Just like in BSDs.
+* cd, cp, date, echo, ftp, ls, mkdir, mk, no, pkg, printf, reset, rm, rmdir, sleep, tempmod, whoami, yes. some inspired by Linuxes or BSDs.
 ## PKG tool
-In this you can use pkg to play or download programms.
+You can use pkg to play or download programms.

 `pkg play/add/list [pkgname] [local filename]`

 Renamed to pkg in update 2.0,
- when using function `add` downloads pkgs from programs repo (downloads [pkgname] as [local filename].py ,uses ftp tool) when using function `list` views https://raw.githubusercontent.com/mintdev128/FDSPKG/refs/heads/main/list.txt file contents.
+when using function `add` downloads pkgs from programs repo (downloads [pkgname] as [local filename].py ,uses ftp tool), when using function `list` views https://raw.githubusercontent.com/mintdev128/FDSPKG/refs/heads/main/list.txt file contents, when using function `play` executes programs.

 `constr play [programm name]`